McMaster Marauders

 The McMaster Marauders are the athletic teams that represent McMaster University in Hamilton, Ontario, Canada.
 Athletics at McMaster is currently managed by the university's student affairs, under their athletics & recreation department.
-The university's 39 varsity teams compete in the Ontario University Athletics conference of U SPORTS.
-The Marauder's official colours are maroon and grey.
+The university's 39 varsity teams compete in the Ontario University Athletics conference of U Sports.
+The Marauders' official colours are maroon and grey.

+While technically not considered a varsity team, McMaster has a university ringette team which competes annually in the Canadian national University Challenge Cup.

 History

 Soccer was the university's first major sport.
 In 1889, a group of alumni from the Toronto Baptist College and Woodstock College played an exhibition game against one another, sparking an early intercity rivalry (when McMaster University was based in Toronto).
 A full-fledged hockey club was later organized during the winter of 1896–1897.
 In 1897, the university had made all athletics, physical activity and sports under the jurisdiction of a central executive committee.

 In 1906, McMaster University, along with the University of Ottawa, Royal Military College and University of Trinity College had joined the Canadian Intercollegiate Athletic Union (CIAU), the first formal organization of intercollegiate athletics in Canada and the forerunner of the present day Canadian Interuniversity Sport.
 The varsity teams have been known as the McMaster Marauders since 1948.
 The name, the Marauders had been credited to Bill Cline, who on 26 November 1948, had his suggestion for the nickname of the university's men's basketball team published on the school's student newspaper, The Silhouette.